History of York City F.C. (1980–present): 2010–present: Return to and relegation from Football League

 In the 2021–22 season, York finished the season in 5th place, qualifying for the play-offs.
 The club had previously been mid-table before Steve Watson was sacked and replaced by John Askey in March 2022.
 The Minstermen defeated Chorley by 2–1 in the play-off quarter-final before beating Brackley Town in the semi-final.
 York were promoted after defeating Boston United 2–0 in the play-off final to return to the fifth tier thanks to goals by Lenell John-Lewis and Maziyar Kouhyar.
+The ST purchased JM Packaging's 75% share of the club in July 2022 to regain its 100% shareholding, before transferring 51% of those shares to businessman Glen Henderson, who took over as chairman of the club.

+In November 2022, Askey was sacked, which was described by The Press as a shock decision with the club in 12th place in the National League.
+Both Henderson and Askey confirmed that there had been off-field disagreements between the pair prior to the dismissal.
+York would be dragged into a relegation battle following Askey's departure and only narrowly survived in 19th place, three points above the relegation zone.
+At the end of the season, 394 Sports Ltd (led by the Uggla family) acquired a 51% majority stake of the football club.